rxtx-co/adi--buildroot/board/adi/ev-sc598-som/readme.txt

   TX/RX lines.
 It defaults to disabled on boot.
 - The SD controller on the ADSP-SC598 is routed to an eMMC on the SoM and the SD card slot on the carrier board.
 Only one can be used at a time.
-- A MCU was added to the carrier board to facilitate debugging, but is not used
+- A MCU was added to the carrier board to facilitate debugging, but it is not used
 - SPI2 and a single chip select are routed to the MCU, 128 MByte Octal SPI flash, and a FT422 that is in turn routed to the USB QSPI connector (P2).
   A set of bus switches controls whether the chip select reaches each